mjpit/Code-challenge/README.md

-## The front end test project using Serenity-BDD and Cucumber
+## Test project using Serenity-BDD and Cucumber
 Set up the serenity.conf file before running.

 For example: